tejas-manu/fox-of-hood/README.md

 ### Frontend Setup

-1. Navigate to the frontend directory:
+1. Open a new terminal and navigate to the root directory if not already on it:
    ```bash
    cd fox-of-hood
    ```